bellawoo/Ruby-Line/README.md

 This project was later ported to Rails and adapted for iOS app development purposes.
 You can find that repo under ["Green Apple Line."](https://github.com/bellawoo/Green-Apple-Line "Green Apple Line")

 I loved working on this project so much that I decided to add even more features.
-The full product will be featured at The Iron Yard May 2015 cohort Demo Day as my final project.
+The full product, named NavigateDC, will be featured at The Iron Yard May 2015 cohort Demo Day as my final project.

 ## Features